 Visit Cefalu Cathedral

-The historical and artistic heart of Cefalù is its Cathedral, founded by Roger II and in the Arab-Norman style.
+The coastal town of Cefalù is one of the most charming towns on the north coast of Sicily, and the historical and artistic heart of the town is the area around its Cathedral.
+The cathedral was founded by Roger II and built in the Arab-Norman style.

 Mosaics of Cefalu cathedral

-The gold of the cathedral mosaics shines out from the apse that was built later, in 1148, by Byzantine craftsmen who knew how to combine this Eastern tradition with a decorative Nordic structure.
+As you walk along the central nave of the cathedral the gold of the mosaics shines out from the apse that was built later, in 1148, by Byzantine craftsmen who knew how to combine this Eastern tradition with a decorative Nordic structure.

-In the cathedral of Cefalù the floor, nave, wings are free of mosaics, but the bareness is more than compensated for by those who decorated the sanctuary.
+Unlike some churches in Sicily, which are decorated on all surfaces, in the cathedral of Cefalù the floor, nave and wings are free of mosaics, but the bareness is more than compensated for by those who decorated the sanctuary.

 The opposite wall is ordered in the same way, with Abraham, David and Solomon portrayed next to the Redeemer; Jonah, Micah, and Nahum on the level of the Virgin, and in two lower partitions Saints Theodore, George, Demetrius, Nestor, Nicholas, Basil, and Gregory.

-Among the other works inside the cathedral at Cefalu we should mention the 'Madonna and Child' by sculptor Antonio Gagini (1478-1536), from the 16th century, some neoclassical stuccos and the silver altar in the Chapel of the Blessed Sacrament.
+Among the other works that you will see inside the cathedral at Cefalu we should mention the 'Madonna and Child' by sculptor Antonio Gagini from the 16th century, some neoclassical stuccos and the silver altar in the Chapel of the Blessed Sacrament.